mcanabrava/udacity-data-streaming/2. Evaluate Human Balance with Spark Streaming/README.md

 ### Running the Application (prod mode)

-Now, we will run the application as if it was a real app receiving lots of data.
+Now, we will run the application as if it were a real app receiving lots of data.
 After kicking off docker-compose:

 **1. Simulate receiving a lot of customer data:**